assay-it/doc/index.md

 permalink: /
 ---

-# Objective proof of microservice quality
+# Objective prove of microservice quality
 {: .fs-9 }

 We build [**https://assay.it**](https://assay.it) to help developers with quality assessment of microservices in the distributed environment.
 The service is designed to perform a formal and objective proof of the quality using Behavior as a Code paradigm.